bozsahin/ccglab-api/README.md

 # ccglab-api
 API for isolating namespace of CCGlab from Common Lisp as a package.

-I made this separate and optional because not all end-users like (or need to know) the idea of packages.
+I made this separate and optional because not all non-developers like (or need to know) the idea of packages.

 Use <code>ccglab:</code> qualifier for top-level functions provided or do <code>(in-package :ccglab)</code>.